 - Dogs are welcome, but on leash or voice control.
-Dogs on leash near parking, residences, or on paved roads.
+Dogs must be on leash near parking, residences, or on paved roads.

 - Please respect various postings on private abutting land.

 - Safe and responsible hunting on the preserve is encouraged.
 We promote safe hunting experiences and protect deer by educating users of the hiking trail and their dogs to be respectful of hunters and deer during season, including winter deer yard season.
-As a courtesy, please call RRCT to inform us if you plan any trapping on the parcel.
+Please call RRCT to inform us if you plan any trapping on the parcel.
 Hikers should always wear orange during all hunting seasons, on all hikes.

 - Smoking is prohibited at all RRCT preserves.

 RRCT & You: Updates, Alerts, and Cautions

 RRCT & You: RRCT relies heavily on volunteers and help from trail users like you.
 You may know more recent information about trail and preserve conditions than we do.
 We invite you to be a thoughtful steward by acting as a respectful visitor, adhering to posted rules, and following Leave No Trace practices.
 RRCT’s small staff and volunteer Trail Crew is able to inspect and maintain RRCT preserves infrequently; we ask you to report to us any issues you observe that you cannot address yourself, and especially to update us on any safety or public safety issues.
 Please help us on your visits with litter, pet waste, and minor trail issues.
 We also invite any information on needed or suggested updates to this webpage.
 Reach out in any way, most simply with an email to info@RRCT.org.

 It is always illegal to trespass on railroad tracks.